Web-based Virtual Reality Environments

 3D models can be quite complex and "heavy" and should be used carefully to make sure your virtual world can be rendered quickly.
 If you download a 3D model, you may need to simplify it before using it.
 Check this page on using 3D models with A-Frame

-A-Frame supports two types of models: glTF and OBJ .
+A-Frame supports two types of models: glTF (or GLB) and OBJ .

 glTF models